rajfal/rajfal.github.io/_posts/2018-02-09-Graph-similarity-score-and-node-matching.md

 Imagine that you are a horticultural property investor and you know from experience that certain sets of soil problems are difficult and expensive to address.
 Whenever you consider a property, you wish to know whether it is anything like the one you've had a disappointing experience with.

 Or, say that you are a contractor that has a novel method for remediating specific soil conditions.
 You had quantifiable success at sites that share common characteristics and to make your operations efficient you are targetting properties where such soil conditions exist and you are the only business in the market to provide a lasting solution.

+#### Plan

 In both cases my exercises is going to help you to locate similar properties.